 Changing governments changes the country.
 But it doesn’t necessarily change peoples’ lives, most of the time.
 This time it will.

 Years ago we were all of the belief that Tony Abbott was unelectable.
-He was supposedly too crazy for the mainstream, too far to the right, he had let his real opinions be known, and having seen them, we would recoil.
+He was supposedly too crazy for the mainstream.
+He was too right-wing.
+He let us see what he really thought, and it was scary stuff!
+Knowing how he thought would be enough – we would recoil.
 Wrong!
 He unleashed the crazy people, and we have been stuck with them ever since.

 You could not make this government up, because it is beyond reason.
-Everyone has foibles, and we all thought the Libs were sort of likeable toffs, and even Abbott was not a malign presence, just mad.
+Everyone has foibles, and we all thought the Liberals were sort of likeable toffs, and even Abbott was not a malign presence, just a little mad.

 Remember university funding – although most of them received an education on the public purse, they treated us, from 2013 onwards, as if we were all free-loaders, wanting free degrees.
 Perhaps we all wanted to become parliamentarians, and look down on all those unwashed citizens.